microsoft/pxt-common-packages/libs/multiplayer/docs/reference/multiplayer/multiplayer-state.md

 mp._multiplayerState(0)
 ```

-To keep track of different types of multiplayer states, a _kind_ is assigned to them.
+To keep track of different multiplayer states, a _kind_ is assigned to them.
 This is a value that identifies one of the states set for a [Player](/types/player).
 The multiplayer state values in your game might be defined like this:

 ```typescript-ignore
 namespace MultiplayerState {